sagarvxyz/memoblock/README.md

-# text-editor
+# Memoblock

-A simple and importable JS text editor.
+An app for crafting memos and building on your work.